JannieI/canvas-workstation-V3/src/app/roadmap.md

     - little arrow on Palette that makes it easy to rotate horison / vertical
     ButtonBars: Decide on what to do with Widget- and Shape-ButtonBars and 2 forms - AFTER UI and functionality has been decided.
 Maybe remove them, or only allow for order ...
 For now,palette cannot be changed.
     - expand palette / menus: add regularly used tasks, ie add a circle (with one click)
+    - make icons draggable - like Ubuntu palette on left !

     JSON-Server Timeout: